 The aim was not only to reduce teacher workload, but to make it more purposeful; to use the time after school previously spent on marking books to plan lessons and interventions in response to children’s work.

 The Institute of Education conducted the project evaluation, assessing the impact of the intervention on both teacher workload and pupil outcomes through entry and exit teacher questionnaires and pupil progress data.

 The final project report, Mark Less Mark Better, was published in March 2018.
 Findings demonstrated that teachers in the intervention groups spent on average 3.45 hours a week less on marking than teachers in the control groups, with no measurable difference in pupil outcomes between the two groups.

 Read our “free guide to the ‘no-marking’ strategies used by the teachers”Mark Less Mark Better .
 This guide sets out the ‘how-to’ of marking less but marking better, with references to the published research underpinning the practice.

 Do it yourself

-Join our new research programme to find out how to reduce marking and workload in your own school, whilst maintaining high quality learning.
+Get in touch to find out how to reduce marking and workload in your own school, whilst maintaining high quality learning.